Przemysł II: Conflict with Bolesław the Horned

-Przemysł II, faithful to his previous agreements with Henry IV Probus, decided to stand at the head of the knights of Poznań, Wrocław (which generally were loyal to their ruler) and Głogów (commanded by Duke Henry III) and marched to Legnica in order to obtain the freedom of Henry IV.
+Przemysł II, faithful to his previous agreements with Henry Probus, decided to stand at the head of the knights of Poznań, Wrocław (which generally were loyal to their ruler) and Głogów (commanded by Duke Henry III) and marched to Legnica in order to obtain the freedom of Henry IV.
 The Legnica army was commanded by Bolesław and his eldest son Henry V the Fat.
 The battle took place on 24 April 1277 in the village of Stolec near Ząbkowice Śląskie, and, according to modern historiography, was extremely bloody and lasted almost the entire day.
-Initially it seemed that the coalition Poznań-Głogów-Wrocław would have a complete victory.
+Initially, it seemed that the coalition Poznań-Głogów-Wrocław would have a complete victory.
 The situation became even more favorable to them when Bolesław escaped from the battlefield.
-However, his son Henry V decided to stay until the end, and in this desperate situation encouraged his knights to fight, and finally obtain the victory; to complete the success, even Przemysł II and Henry III were taken prisoners.
+However, his son Henry V decided to stay until the end, and in this desperate situation encouraged his knights to fight and finally obtain the victory; to complete the success, even Przemysł II and Henry III were taken prisoners.
 (Note: Modern historiography (for example K. Ożóg: Przemysł II [in:] Piastowie.
 Leksykon biograficzny, Kraków 1999, p.
 155; B. Nowacki: Przemysł II książę wielkopolski, król Polski 1257–1295, Poznań 1995, pp. 67–69 and A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, p.
 99) considered the capture of Przemysł II as doubtful, because only Jan Długosz reports this and other contemporary sources are silent about this event.)
-However, according to Jan Długosz in his chronicle, for the Dukes of Legnica this was a Pyrrhic victory, since "died in this battle so countless number of people that the knights of Legnica, although the winner, they could mock the vanquished, because the bloody paid for victory".
+However, according to Jan Długosz in his chronicle, for the Dukes of Legnica this was a Pyrrhic victory, since "died in this battle so countless number of people that the knights of Legnica, although the winner, they could mock the vanquished, because the blood paid for victory".
 The imprisonment of the Duke of Poznań, if it occurred, was brief.
 The argument against this was noted in the fact that there is no record of Przemysł II having to pay for his release.

-Whatever the truth was, by 5 July 1277 Przemysł II was in Lubin.
-The release of Henryk IV Probus took place some days later, on 22 July, after the surrender to Bolesław II of 1/5 of his Duchy, with the town of Środa Śląska at the head.
+Whatever the truth was, by 5 July 1277, Przemysł II was in Lubin.
+The release of Henry Probus took place some days later, on 22 July, after the surrender to Bolesław II of 1/5 of his Duchy, with the town of Środa Śląska at the head.
 Bolesław the Pious was against the participation of his nephew in this conflict; he not only refused to support him militarily but also invaded the borders of the Duchy of Wrocław, trying to assert financial claims.
 Moreover, at this point, he gave his daughter Elizabeth in marriage to Henry V the Fat.

 An additional reason for a quick end to this conflict among the Silesian princes was the personal intervention of King Ottokar II of Bohemia, who in preparation for his final confrontation with King Rudolph I of Habsburg German needed to calm the situation in Poland.
 (Note: At the same time, he issued a proclamation addressed to the Polish, in which he emphasized the brotherhood between the two nations and a common threat from Germany.)